jaredly/j3/Roadmap.md

   and it has the /selection/ infos
 - [ ] /updates/ should mod the selection as well. probably needs to be managed by the store, so it can be coordinated with /updates/

-are we ready for multi-node?

-right after multinode, we need to do actual selection management.

 ...
 I do need {clicking on punctuation} to do useful things.